Charlie Peete: Early career

 Nicknamed "Mule", Peete stood 5 ft 9 in tall, weighed 190 lb, batted left-handed and threw right-handed.
 The native of Franklin, Virginia, began his professional career in the Negro leagues with the Indianapolis Clowns and played semi-professional baseball in Canada.

 Peete was drafted by the Army in 1952 during the Korean War.
 He served in Asia mainly with the Special Services Division playing football and baseball.
 He was honorably discharged in 1953 after 15 months of service.

 After his discharge, Peete signed with the unaffiliated Portsmouth, Virginia, Merrimacs of the mid-level, Class B Piedmont League; Peete was the first African-American to play in that league since the baseball color line was broken in 1946.
-He batted .275 in 125 games played for Portsmouth.
+He batted .275 in 125 games played for Portsmouth in 1953, and then in 1954 batted .311 with 17 home runs and was named to the PL all-star team.

-The Cardinals drafted Peete into their organization that offseason and assigned him to their Lynchburg Cardinals farm team, also in the Piedmont League, for 1954.
-Peete batted .311 with 17 home runs and was named to the PL all-star team.
-He was promoted three levels to Triple-A for 1955 and batted .310 in a season split between the Cardinals' two top farm teams, the Rochester Red Wings and Omaha Cardinals.
+After the St. Louis Cardinals drafted him in late 1954, Peete was promoted through two levels to Triple-A for 1955 and batted .310 in a season split between the Cardinals' two top farm teams, the Rochester Red Wings and Omaha Cardinals.
 In 1956, he batted a league-best .350 with 16 home runs and 63 runs batted in in 116 games for Omaha.